monistode/ISA-docs/RISC_register.md

 ###  CALL `[%REG]`
 `010011` - 2 bytes

-Pushes the next instruction's location on to the memory stack, transfers control to the location at `%REg`
+Pushes the next instruction's location on to the memory stack, transfers control to the location at `%REG`

 ### RET
 `010100` - 2 bytes